-The District and the Association agree that the term of this Agreement shall commence July 1, The District and the Association agree that the term of this Agreement shall commence July 1, 2017 and expire at midnight on June 30, 2019.
+The District and the Association agree that the term of this Agreement shall commence July 1, 2017 and expire at midnight on June 30, 2020.
 No less than ninety (90) days prior to the expiration of this MOU the parties shall commence negotiation for a successor MOU.